Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 Faculty, classified staff, administrators, and students participate in the process of evaluating our performance in light of the Commission’s standards as well as our own stated goals.
 Our comprehensive report, which sums up the findings of our research and discussions, will be an accurate reflection of our strengths as well as our challenges as an institution.
 We welcome your participation and feedback.
 Contact us at LAVCaccreditation@lavc.edu if you would like to be involved.

-For questions, contact Deborah Kaye at (818) 947-2569 or email her at email@example.com.
+For questions about our accreditation efforts or accredited status, contact Deborah Kaye at (818) 947-2569 or email her at email@example.com.